davidjwilkins/honey/README.md

 - [ ] Move to gitlab

-- [ ] Don't multiplex responses if they contain the `private` Cache-Control directive.
+- [ ] After fetching a route with multiplexer, check vary headers, bucket queued requests based on the header, and do a fetch for each variant.